ochiengherman36/Luxdev_Linux_Data_Engineering_Assignment/README.md

-# Luxdev_Linux_Data_Engineering_Assignment
+## Linux Fundamentals for Data Engineering
-Documenting hands-on experiences with Linux and PostgreSQL on a remote server including user management, databases and basic commands.
+*A hands-on walkthrough of server access, user management, PostgreSQL setup, and essential Linux commands*